-Normally, five lectures per week at 9am or 11am (Monday to Friday) plus one 3-hour lab per week for 6 weeks at 10am or 2pm (Monday or Tuesday or Wednesday or Thursday or Friday).
+Normally, five lectures per week at 9am or 11am (Monday to Friday) plus 3-hour lab sessions spread throughout the duration of the course.
+Labs normally take place at 10am or 2pm (Monday or Tuesday or Wednesday or Thursday or Friday).
 In addition, non-timetabled directed-learning tasks also have to be completed.

 BIOL2039 Fundamental Topics in Biology 2

-The course will be assessed by means of a 2-hour examination paper in the April/May diet (50%), two class tests (2 x 5%), a group poster (20%) and a lab report assignment (20%).
+The course will be assessed by means of a 2-hour examination paper in the April/May diet (50%), one class test (10%), a group poster (20%) and a lab report assignment (20%).
 The written examinations will normally comprise MCQ and short-answer questions.

 Main Assessment In: April/May

 Are reassessment opportunities available for all summative assessments?
 No

 Reassessments are normally available for all courses, except those which contribute to the Honours classification.
 For non-Honours courses, students are offered reassessment in all or any of the components of assessment if the satisfactory (threshold) grade for the overall course is not achieved at the first attempt.
 This is normally grade D3 for undergraduate students and grade C3 for postgraduate students.
 Exceptionally it may not be possible to offer reassessment of some coursework items, in which case the mark achieved at the first attempt will be counted towards the final course grade.
 Any such exceptions for this course are described below.

 Re-assessment is not available for the group poster.